QUESTIONS AND ANSWERS

 - What effect does very hot weather have on banding?
 Sometimes in very hot weather, the contents of the scrotums putrefy so fast that gaseous pressure builds up, causing the scrotums to swell.
 Therefore, during periods of hot weather, it is beneficial to open the scrotum after placing the band.
 To open the scrotum and relieve pressure, apply the band as directed, then make a slit through the scrotal skin at the bottom of each testicle.
 The slits should be ½” to 1″.

 - Can I remove horns with the Callicrate Bander?
 Yes.
 The loops do a great job of removing horns, even three inch diameter horns on 10 year old cows.
 It will take approximately one to two months (depending on the size of the horns), but there will be no hole into their sinus and other than some tenderness, no discomfort or pain for the cow.
 Duct tape needs to be placed over the loops and wrapped around the horns.
+The rubber is fragile on top of hard horns and the tape gives great protection.

 (View slideshow Horn Removal here.)